CVE-2012-6334

 01 // Technical Summary

 Samsung Galaxy devices are vulnerable to location spoofing via the 'Track My Mobile' feature, allowing attackers to provide false location data.
-This vulnerability enables attackers to bypass location-based security measures and potentially track users' movements, leading to privacy breaches and physical security risks.
+This vulnerability enables physical attackers to bypass location-based security measures and potentially compromise sensitive information.
+The flaw stems from improper implementation of location APIs, making it easy to spoof GPS data using readily available tools.

 02 // Vulnerability Mechanism